linuxdeepin/deepin-album/README.md

 1. Make sure you have installed all dependencies.

-_Package name may be different between distros, if deepin-album is available from your distro, check the packaging script delivered from your distro is a better idea._
+_Package name may be different between distros, if dde-file-manager is available from your distro, check the packaging script delivered from your distro is a better idea._

-Assume you are using [Deepin](https://distrowatch.com/table.php?distribution=deepin) or other debian-based distro which got deepin-album delivered:
+Assume you are using [Deepin](https://distrowatch.com/table.php?distribution=deepin) or other debian-based distro which got dde-file-manager delivered:

 ``` shell
 $ apt build-dep deepin-album